Connect with others who understand.

 Other research suggests an association between SMA type 3 and arrhythmia (irregular heartbeat) and atrioventricular block (a heart blockage resulting from problems with electrical signals in the heart).
 A more recent study, however, stated that people with SMA types 2 and 3 do not present with heart dysfunction.
 This study noted that although cardiomyopathy has been reported in people with Kugelberg-Welander disease, cardiac involvement is often described as secondary to the respiratory problems characteristic of SMA.

-A 2017 review of the literature suggests that structural defects of the heart may be more common in severe forms of SMA.
+A 2017 review of studies suggests that structural defects of the heart may be more common in severe forms of SMA.
 Heart rhythm problems may be present in people with types 2 and 3, although the authors say more research is needed.

 Symptoms of Cardiomyopathy in SMA